STadas/Ankicord/README.md

 [![pypresence](https://img.shields.io/badge/using-pypresence-00bb88.svg?style=for-the-badge&logo=discord&logoWidth=20)](https://github.com/qwertyquerty/pypresence)

-If anyone has any problems with this being up, please contact me on Discord (`tadz#1030`) and we can discuss them.

-Moving on, at the moment there is a sort-of-hidden feature of showing the current playing Spotify track as well in the Rich Presence.
-However as far as I know it should only work on Linux distros as it utilizes the `gdbus call` and `dbus-send` commands.
-I've also only tested it on my own system (arch btw).
-I will probably add an easier way of enabling/disabling this feature soon™️ but for now, if you want to, you can uncomment/comment certain lines to enable it (I've included some instructions in the comments).
+At the moment there is a sort-of-hidden feature of showing the current playing Spotify track as well in the Rich Presence.
+It should only work on Linux distros as it utilizes the `gdbus call` and `dbus-send` commands.
+I've only tested it on my own system (arch btw).

-Thanks for visiting, reading.
-Again, any feedback, `tadz#1030` for now.
+I will probably add an easier way of enabling/disabling this feature soon™️.
+**For now, if you want to, you can uncomment/comment certain lines to enable it (I've included some instructions in the comments).**

+If anyone has any problems with this being up or just general feedback - `tadz#1030` on Discord.

 `This will be added to the official Anki 2.1 add-on section as well as the release section here soon™️`